Skip to content

 Event type identifier, used as a discriminator.

-An event indicating the result of a built-in tool call.
+An event indicating the result of an output tool call.

 Attributes